SkrideOne/cx/rust_docs/logging_handbook.md

-# Best Practices for Logging in Rust nightly 1.90 (Best Practice 2025)
+# Best Practices for Logging in Rust nightly 1.91 (Best Practice 2025)

-Logging is a critical part of an observability stack: it lets developers correlate events, troubleshoot failures and analyze performance.
-Rust nightly 1.90 inherits mature logging crates such as `log`, `tracing` and the surrounding ecosystem (e.g., `tracing-subscriber`, `tracing-appender`, `log4rs`).
-This guide summarizes Best Practice 2025 for implementing high-quality, performant logging with an emphasis on structured logs, safe error handling and support for both synchronous and asynchronous code.
-Typical cases (small CLI programs, web services, libraries) and atypical cases (resource-constrained or high-throughput environments, sensitive data) are covered.
+Logging is a critical part of an observability stack: it lets developers correlate events, troubleshoot failures and analyse performance.
+Rust nightly 1.91 inherits mature logging crates such as `log`, `tracing` and the surrounding ecosystem (e.g., `tracing‑subscriber`, `tracing‑appender`, `log4rs`).
+Nightly 1.91 brings only minor API changes relative to 1.90 but benefits from improved lints and the deprecation of the `--nocapture` test flag, which now appears as `--no‑capture`【684066008670463†L134-L140】.
+This guide summarises Best Practice 2025 for implementing high‑quality, performant logging with an emphasis on structured logs, safe error handling and support for both synchronous and asynchronous code.
+Typical cases (small CLI programs, web services, libraries) and atypical cases (resource‑constrained or high‑throughput environments, sensitive data) are covered.

 ---